North Sea platform shut down after coronavirus outbreak - The Courier

-A North Sea platform has been shut down due to a number of coronavirus infections.
+A North Sea oil platform has shut down after a Covid-19 outbreak.

-The first crew member tested positive for Covid-19 after displaying symptoms on board Ithaca Energy’s FPF-1 Floating Production Facility – around 150 miles (240km) east of Aberdeen – on Tuesday.
+Total has confirmed 11 staff on the Gryphon floating production and storage vessel have tested positive for the virus.

-A further three workers were then found to have been infected with the virus and close contacts of all cases have been told to self-isolate.
+The company said the platform has been reduced to essential personnel only and a deep clean is being carried out.

 Support The Courier today.